 If our assessor or anyone in the workplace or home being visited is showing symptoms of COVID-19 or is in isolation, we will rearrange the assessment for a time when it is safe for us to do so.

 Are we still offering remote ergonomic workstation assessments?

-Our remote workstation assessments will still be available for those who need it or for those whereby a risk assessment has deemed it unsafe to carry out the service face-to-face.
+Our remote workstation assessments will still be available for those who need them or for those for whereby a risk assessment has deemed it unsafe to carry out the service face-to-face.

-The remote ergonomic workstation assessment includes a detailed video assessment as well as discussing any problems employees are having and their potential causes, followed by implementing and suggesting solutions to these problems.
+The remote ergonomic workstation assessment includes a detailed video assessment as well as a discussion of any problems employees are having and their potential causes, followed by implementing and suggesting solutions to these problems.

 Whilst we continue to adapt how we work to the changing circumstances surrounding COVID-19, our priority at Ergonix is to ensure that ergonomics best practice is maintained across all types of working environments and that employee health and safety is at the forefront.
 We want employees to have the opportunity to spend their workday in a safe, comfortable, pain-free space whilst keeping productivity high and absenteeism low.

 For more information about our ergonomic workstation assessments, call us on 0207 101 3203 or email [email protected].